 The incidence of autism is on the rise with roughly 1 in 68 children in the United States diagnosed with autism spectrum disorder (ASD).
 This life-changing diagnosis has implications not only for the individual diagnosed with the disorder, but also their family.
 While there is currently no cure for ASD, early detection and intervention to treat symptoms ranging from mild to severe is paramount for maximizing a child’s full potential.
-With many options out there, it may be difficult to decide which treatment might work best for your child.
-While every child with Autism Spectrum Disorder is unique with their own unique needs, here are some of the common therapies for children with autism:
+With many autism therapy options out there, it may be difficult to decide which treatment might work best for your child.
+While every child with Autism Spectrum Disorder is unique with their own unique needs, these are some of the common therapies for autistic children.

 ABA therapists use behavioral principles applied to everyday situations to help a child with ASD either increase or decrease targeted behaviors.
 They are trained to help your child progress by assisting your child in learning new skills, shaping and refining previously learned skills or behaviors, and helping your child decrease socially problematic behaviors.
 They may accomplish this by implementing one or more of the following behavioral techniques:

 In addition to hosting intensive pop-up sessions worldwide, NAPA also serves local families from our Los Angeles, Boston, and Sydney clinics by providing industry-leading SLP, PT, and OT techniques.
 At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If you think your child or loved one may benefit from NAPA pediatric therapy services, please feel free to reach out.
 We will work closely with you to select the best therapies, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.